 Background: A 35-year-old female veteran presented with severe PTSD symptoms, including frequent flashbacks, hypervigilance, and sleep disturbances. qEEG assessment revealed significantly decreased theta activity.

-Protocol: Alpha-theta training was implemented to increase theta activity and promote deep relaxation and trauma integration.
+Protocol: Alpha-theta training aimed to increase theta activity, promoting deep relaxation and trauma integration.

-Outcome: Over 20 sessions, the patient reported a reduction in flashbacks and hypervigilance, improved sleep quality, and an overall sense of calm.
+Outcome: Over 20 sessions, the patient reported reduced flashbacks and hypervigilance, improved sleep quality, and an overall sense of calm.
 Follow-up qEEG showed normalized theta activity, corroborating the symptomatic improvements.

 Case Study 2: Beta Down-Training for Hyperarousal